Lilla-Kavecsanszki/order-easy/README.md

 4. As a user of the application, I want to be able to add a new product to the stock list, in case my business needs a new, different product with time.

     -	The second option, Add New Product, in the menu helps the user just with that.
-First the program dislays its requirements, what details it need from the user to input in order to be able to upload the new product to the Google sheet and add it to the stock list.
-When the user input the correct, valid data, the program will display some messages to reassure the user that their request is being processed and completed.
+First, the program displays its requirements, and what details it needs from the user to input to be able to upload the new product to the Google sheet and add it to the stock list.
+When the user inputs the correct, valid data, the program will display some messages to reassure the user that their request is being processed and completed.

     ![Updated Stocks sheet - new product](readme-images/updated_spreadsheet_option2.png "Updated Stocks sheet - new product")

 5. As a user of the application, I want to be able to remove, delete an existing product from the stock list, in case my business doesn't need that specific product anymore.

     - The third option, Delete Product, in the menu helps the user just with that.
-First the program dislays its requirements, what details it need from the user to input in order to be able to find the mentioned product in the Google sheet and then delete it from the stock list.
-When the user input the correct, valid data, the program will display some messages to reassure the user that their request is being processed and completed.
+First, the program displays its requirements, and what details it needs the user to input to be able to find the mentioned product in the Google Sheet and then delete it from the stock list.
+When the user inputs the correct, valid data, the program will display some messages to reassure the user that their request is being processed and completed.
 In case there is a repetition in the list, the app will only delete the first copy, leaving the rest of them on the list.

     ![Updated Stocks sheet - deleted product](readme-images/updated_spreadsheet_option3.png "Updated Stocks sheet - deleted product")

 6. As a user of the application, I want to be able to see the results, as in how much I need to order and the date when the data was entered, and requested too.

     -	The fourth option, Get the Order List, in the menu helps the user just with that.
-First the program dislays its requirements, what details it need from the user to input, which is their stock take results.
+First, the program displays its requirements, and what details it needs from the user to input, which is their stock take results.
 Once the user enters the correct and valid data, the program reassures the user with messages that their request is being processed.
-The application updates the date in the heading to today's date, uploads the inputted values to the Google sheet, and calculates the required quantity for each item.
+The application updates the date in the heading to today's date and uploads the inputted values to the Google Sheet and calculates the required quantity for each item.
 The calculation is based on the par level values and their difference with the previously taken stock take values.
 Once all calculations and actions are completed, the application displays the data from the stocks sheet in a table format for easy readability by the user.

     ![Updated Stocks sheet - orders](readme-images/updated_spreadsheet_option4.png "Updated Stocks sheet - orders").